 Your Weekly Showcase of Montana State Parks

 This week’s focus takes us near Lewistown, Montana – right in the heart of Montana’s Big Sky Country.
-The surrounding mountains and rich agricultural areas that inspired renowned Western artist Charlie Russell whose works can be seen at the nearby Charles M. Russell Center in Great Falls, Montana, a hundred years ago.
+The surrounding mountains and rich agricultural areas inspired renowned Western artist Charlie Russell whose works can be seen at the nearby Charles M. Russell Center in Great Falls, Montana, a hundred years ago.

 Did you know?

 The water in Ackley Lake comes from the Judith River and is stockpiled for irrigation use.